srv-code/Pomodoro/README.md

 - [ ] Implement Skip button functionality
 - [x] Implement progress bar for timer
 - [ ] Should flash time '00:00' after timer expires for 5 secs (same time as it holds)
+- [ ] Implement ticker sound
+- [ ] Implement a way to detect if the settings changes are unsaved and show in a label

 ### Bug Fixes